lilianelendvai/reading-notes/class-03.md

 ```

-- `people` would not be a valid JavaScript array, as the data should be within one set of brackets, not multiple
+- It is a valid array called a multidimensional arrage (an array inside an array).
+Chaining two sets of square brackets together allows one to access an item inside the array

 3. List five shorthand operators for assignment in JavaScript and describe what they do.